lorosanu/lorosanu.github.io/_pages/experience.md

 - Period: Feb 2011 - Juin 2011
 - Title: Speech recognition with remote sound for a home automation system
 - Abstract: This work focused on evaluating the performance of a speech recognition system with remote sound.
 We tested different configurations, different decoding settings, different acoustic and language models in order to determine the setup leading to optimal performance.
-- Technical environment: Linux, Java, Perl, Shell Script
+- Technical environment: Java, Perl, Shell Script, Linux
 - Keywords: speech recognition, remote sound, adaptation, optimal settings

 <figure class="third">